Comment Traps: How Defective Commented-out Code Augment Defects in AI-Assisted Code Generation: An Empirical Study: The Prevalence of CO Code

 \subsection{GitHub Repository Collection}

 To ensure the selection of recent, high-quality GitHub repositories, we applied the following filtering criteria: (1) \textbf{Stars greater than 1,000}, indicates broad community recognition and repository reliability.
 (2) \textbf{The programming language is Python}, we selected Python as the subject of our study due to its widespread use.
 (3) \textbf{Size between 10 KB and 500,000 KB}, excluding trivial or excessively large repositories that may contain non-source artifacts.
-(4) \textbf{With commits after December 2022}, ensure timeliness by collecting as many new code samples as possible to reduce the risk of data leakage in subsequent experiments.
+(4) \textbf{With commits after December 2022}, ensure timeliness by collecting as many new code samples as possible.
 The final dataset includes 6,403 repositories, totaling 451 GB with 1,015,407 Python files and 648,016 folders.